TheUltimateFoxOS/FoxOS/README.md

 To build this OS, you need one of these:

-* A 64bit Ubuntu or Debian based OS that you can install the following pachages on: `sudo apt install graphicsmagick-imagemagick-compat mtools lbzip2 curl bison flex gcc g++ unzip dosfstools automake build-essential nasm qemu-utils gdisk git`.
+* A 64 bit Ubuntu or Debian based OS so you can install the following packages with apt: `sudo apt install graphicsmagick-imagemagick-compat mtools lbzip2 curl bison flex gcc g++ unzip dosfstools automake build-essential nasm qemu-utils gdisk git`.
 We recommend you run `toolchain.sh` to build binaries that will be compatible with FoxOS.
-* WSL (Windows Subsystem for Linx) with Ubuntu installed and the same tings as above.
+* WSL (Windows Subsystem for Linux) with Ubuntu installed and the same things as above.
 * Our Docker image.
 You can run it like this: `docker run -it --rm -v /dev:/dev --privileged ghcr.io/theultimatefoxos/foxos-toolchain:latest`.
 An easy way to have this setup would be to open a command line or terminal window at a directory on your host machine with FoxOS cloned and run this: `docker run -it --rm -v /dev:/dev --privileged -v $PWD:/root/FoxOS ghcr.io/theultimatefoxos/foxos-toolchain:latest` to mount it at `/root/FoxOS`.
 * An Intel Mac.
 You need to make sure to have these commands: `curl`, `zip`/`unzip`, `make`, `brew`, and `gcc`.
 First run: `brew install mtools`, `brew install gdisk`, and then run `toolchain_mac.sh`.

 Then simply run one of the following:

 * `make`: build the project.